asharmabuckle/spring-cloud-function/README.md

 POJO (jsonified by framework).

 **Caution:**
 JPA required considerably high memory than JDBC.
-For the POC the lambda function is set to 1 GB.
+For this POC the lambda function is set to 1 GB.

 ### Test this branch